hafizauo/ONAFilms/README.md

 - In essense, this project was created using the *React Router* rather than the regular default.
 - We used Plugins such as: Splide.js, so you may need to install a package before running the Project.

+- Make sure you have pulled the latest updates of main as we will be tweaking this project with updates.
 - When running, make sure you're in the Project Folder /ReactDatabase/ , then run pnpm run dev.
 - If there are any errors, make sure you have all packages installed (node_modules).

 [ Happy Developing! :) ]